 In addition to their vital project management duties, audio directors may also schedule and lead recording sessions, edit dialogue, correspond with and assist the game's composer, cooperate with audio implementers, balance the audio budget, or get their hands dirty designing sounds.
 The audio director is likely also involved in hiring any new team members and voice acting talent, resolving interpersonal problems among the team, and assessing employee performance.

 Audio Director at a Glance

 The Game Audio Network Guild (G.A.N.G.) presents many opportunities for networking within the audio section of the video game industry.
-Attending general video game industry conferences such as Electronic Entertainment Expo (E3) or Game Developers Conference (GDC) can also prove valuable for networking.
+Attending general video game industry conferences such as the Electronic Entertainment Expo (E3) or the Game Developers Conference (GDC) can also prove valuable for networking.

 - Sound design

 - Electronic production

 - Audio implementation (typically C or C++)

 - Personnel management

 This is a leadership position for a communicative and deadline-oriented problem-solver.
 The audio director sets the pace for the rest of the team and has to have a great sense of time and resource management, as well as be calm and hardworking under pressure.
 No resting on laurels—this is a great job for someone who can keep many different balls in the air and never stops looking for ways to improve workflow.

 This is typically a full-time position with a salary and benefits.
 As with most video game industry roles, production cycles are extremely influential on work hours and environment.
 At the very start of a project, the job might resemble a typical office nine-to-five; in deadline crunch-time, however, the audio director might work nine–12 hours per day, through weekends, and from home.